 Particularly in hospitals and health systems, you may be able to pick up extra shifts during shortages.
 Unfortunately, this option may not be available if you work in a community pharmacy.

 Special projects, such as educating patients on medication changes, can lead to additional overtime.
-While these types of opportunities may not be advertised, reach out to your manager to let them know you’re interested when these openings arise.
+However, these types of opportunities may not be advertised.
+So, it's best to reach out to your manager to let them know you’re interested when these openings arise.

 If your employer doesn't offer overtime, look into moonlighting positions at local hospitals or pharmacies.
 Working as a PRN pharmacist a few days a month can help cover grocery bills or make extra payments on your student loans.